anicoli/MD_starting_package/README.md

 - **VMD for Dummies - Dr. Mohamed Shehata's Complete Course**
   Learn step by step all the basics of VMD to study, visualize, and analyze MD trajectories with the [VMD Complete Course on YouTube](https://www.youtube.com/watch?v=mi6fZLrcZM8&list=PLhYF9QNr23IaG-aFub24_T8XnIbJb7fNU).

-- **Bioblender Crash Course for Biochemists - Brady Johnston**
-  Introductory videos on how Bioblender works and how to handle cutting-edge protein rendering and visualize your MD trajectory close to reality.
-Check out the [Bioblender Crash Course on YouTube](https://www.youtube.com/watch?v=CfkjBoOaw0g&list=PLQyfz7398elUxrY_5NbqvN0ve7hqlz_mW), and here’s more on [How Molecular Nodes Work](https://www.youtube.com/watch?v=CvmFaRVmZRU&list=PLQyfz7398elUYMdeaSYVAcXffzlSIzuSw).

 ## 📝 MD package tutorials